hindu-comm/mail_stream_advaita-l/2017/10/Significance_of_Mula/361__Venkata_sriram_P.md

  Yes, this is why
  some people take the other extreme of abhAvarUpa.
- Instead,by bhAvarUpa, only mithyAtva is meant, not pAramArthikasatyatva.​ In any case, mAyA/ avidyA is kAryAnumeyA.
+ Instead,by bhAvarUpa, only mithyAtva is meant, not pAramArthikasatyatva.
+In any case, mAyA/ avidyA is kAryAnumeyA.
  So, the meaning of 'ajnAna' as 'bhAva-rupa' implies acceptance of it's presence just like presence